 Like most backpacking gear, weight is an important consideration when choosing a stove.
 Before we start in on the specifics, it’s important to note that weight is rather difficult to compare among backpacking stoves, as you need to consider your type of fuel and amount needed, in addition to whether or not you’ll be adding the weight of a cookset.
 For each stove on our list, we’ve listed the bare bones weight, which does not include the isobutane/propane canister or liquid-fuel bottle, fuel pump (if required), or additional pots.
 Another exception are integrated systems like the MSR WindBurner, which factors its pot into the weight.

 In general, you can expect alternative-fuel stoves to be the lightest options, and liquid-fuel stoves to be the heaviest.
 Canister stoves—especially non-integrated canisters models like the 2-ounce Snow Peak LiteMax—are truly a happy medium in terms of weight.
-In choosing the right system for you, it comes down to priorities: you’ll nearly always be sacrificing something—convenience, speed, durability, cold-weather performance, etc.—when you shave ounces.
+In choosing the right system for you, it comes down to priorities: You’ll nearly always be sacrificing something—convenience, speed, durability, cold-weather performance, etc.—when you shave ounces.
 That said, every model here on our list is what we consider light and packable enough for backpacking.
 Even a relatively heavy design like the 1-pound-5-ounce MSR Reactor 2.5L is still reasonable and well worth its weight at high elevations or in the extreme cold.

 Boil Time and Stove Efficiency